An easy and delicious stir-fry Sichuan Eggplant Noodles recipe with tofu; this one comes together quickly.

 The recipe is perfect for a meal.
 It does not need a curry or a side but of course it can be served with one.

-- Is naturally Vegan.
+- This noodle recipe is naturally Vegan.
 The ingredients are all Vegan and taste amazing together.
-If you are looking for a Vegetarian version, substitute tofu for paneer.
+If you are looking for just a Vegetarian version, substitute tofu for paneer.
 Not only is it yummy, it is also amazing with the eggplants.

-- Can be made using one pot enjoyed as a one recipe meal.
-The sauces along with eggplants and tofu make a saucy preparation that is delicious.
+- Sichuan Eggplant Noodles can be made using one pot enjoyed as a one recipe meal.
+The sauces along with eggplants and tofu make a saucy preparation that is delicious and need no side.

-- Can be used to include various vegetables and proteins for a meal.
-Add more vegetables or even some more protein if you like.
+- This recipe can be expanded to include various vegetables and proteins for a meal.
 Eggplants combine wonderfully with broccoli, carrots, cabbage, peppers and green beans.

-- Is BEST enjoyed fresh but can be stored to enjoy the next day.
+- It is best enjoyed fresh but can be stored to enjoy the next day.
 To enjoy it the next day or meal, heat up in the microwave till the noodles is hot.

-These noodles have been a great way to include eggplants in dinners.
-We enjoy eggplants in curries and this is a great way to include it in stir-fry recipes.
+- These noodles have been a great way to include eggplants in dinners.
+We enjoy eggplants in curries like Baingan Bharta and this is a great way to include it in stir-fry recipes.
 Moreover, it is a great way to get those who do not like eggplants to try them.

-Noodles: For this recipe I have used JSL Foods' Fortune Yaki-Soba stir-fry noodles.
+- Noodles: For this recipe I have used stir-fry noodles.
 Made from enriched wheat flour, these noodles come fully cooked.
 I stir-fry them with the rest of the ingredients for a couple of minutes.

 1- Before starting, crush the sichuan peppers in a mortar pestle.